willyb321/electron-menubar-timetable/README.md

 Package the files using your preferred method of packaging, and then run it.
 It'll appear in your menubar.
 ???
 Profit.
 You can click on the image to change from week a to week b.
 If you only have one week in your timetable, just remove b.png from ./img folder
+At the moment, only OS X is supported, because Windows/Linux doesn't have a menubar.
 ***
 # Credits
 <https://github.com/maxogden/menubar> - used for menubar